chappers/marl-offline-coordination/ALGO_NOTES.md

 When dealing with regularization in the context of parameter sharing in the networks; there is an expectation that, if done correctly, there shouldn't be too much "degenerative" behaviour.
 We can self-regularise using MRL with other network policies rather than our own(?), especially since the tail end of the observations are extremely sparse, but probably fairly informative.

-The notional idea is that if we regularise the behavior with other (agents which have been present), the "lower numbered" agents would be present "more often", and will help in the regularisation process, compared with the agents which "aren't present often", we can use munchausen variation for ease of implementation
+The notional idea is that if we regularise the behavior with other (agents which have been present), the "lower numbered" agents would be present "more often", and will help in the regularisation process, compared with the agents which "aren't present often", we can use munchausen variation for ease of implementation.

+in SEAC they regularise through changing the loss function - but can we do it easier?
+In the similar vein to Munchausen RL?